neurodivergence/neurodivergence/README.md

 i just want to feel safe. you can say whatever you want, but please dont harass me. im still a minor, not an adult like you people

-i have awful paranoia n very impulsive, please understand i can be hard to handle sometimes
+i have awful paranoia n very impulsive, please understand i can be hard to handle sometimes. im not sure if i want to seem forgiveness anymore. ive been betrayed by the same person

 > anyways check out my art